Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 View of the Dracula Bran Castle, Romania

 A must-see Romania attraction, the Bran Castle – better known as Dracula’s Castle – is just an hour from Brasov by bus.
 Visitors can tour the castle interior, which is still decorated with artwork and furniture used by the last Romanian Royal Family that resided there.
-Buy Skip-the-Line Tickets to the Bran Castle or let a guide handle all the details by joining one of the castle tours.
+Buy Skip-the-Line Tickets to Bran Castle or let a guide handle all the details by joining one of the highly-rated tours.

 Poiana Brasov